plbstl/first-contribution/assets/tests-report.md

   ✅ returns the correct messages for all `-msg` inputs ✅ returns a correct message when `-msg` input is 'symlinked' ✅ trims leading/trailing whitespace and line terminator characters in `-msg` inputs

+  ✅ returns the correct values for `-reactions` inputs ✅ returns fallback (if any) when a specific `-reactions` input is unavailable ✅ returns an empty array when no `-reactions` input is provided

 ```